codenoid/ficha/README.md

 ## Usage

-just run your crystal from terminal
+just run your ficha from terminal

 ```
 ./ficha